MissionCriticalCloud/cosmic-microservices-chart/README.md

 The `values.yaml` file is used for passing options to the deployments.
 These options can be overridden from the command line by using the `--set` parameter.
 Most options are fairly self explanatory, such as information required to connect components together; usernames, passwords, hostnames, ports or container image tags.
 The ones not so self explanatory (with default values):
 - `global.devMode: false`: when changed to `true`, all required containers and test configurations will be created.
 When left to `false`, will not provision an elasticsearch and vault containers.
+- `devMode: false`: when changed to `true`, all required containers and test configurations will be created.
+When left to `false`, will not provision an elasticsearch and vault containers.
 - `registry=`: Specifies the docker registry host to be used.
 An empty value refers to Docker hub, a value such as `${MINIKUBE_HOST}:30081/` refers to a local private registry. **As this string is simply prepended to the container image name, make sure you put a `/` at the end!**